bytecodealliance/component-docs/component-model/src/wit-overview.md

 ### Variants

 A variant type declares one or more cases.
-Each case has a name, and optionally a type of data associated with that case.
+Each case has a name and, optionally, a type of data associated with that case.
 A variant instance contains exactly one case.
 Cases are separated by commas.
 The syntax is as follows:

 ```
 variant allowed-destinations {